 While insect farming using waste is just starting to take off in China, the technology has long been used in the Netherlands to provide a sustainable and nutritious source of protein for livestock.

-According to Protix CEO Kees Aarts, insect protein-rich nutrition and environments are an important resource for the future, with their use as animal feed playing a leading role.
+According to Protix CEO Kees Aarts, insect protein-rich nutrition and environment is an important resource for the future, with their use as animal feed playing a leading role.

-“BSF has high feed efficiency, short life cycle, and is able to consume low-grade organic matter.
-It uses less land and water but can produce protein equivalent to poultry or beef offal,” added the Protix CEO.
+“BSF has high feed efficiency, short life cycle, and the ability to consume low-grade organic matter.
+Although it uses less land and water, it can produce the same amount of protein as poultry or beef offal,” added the Protix CEO.

 In addition to providing a more sustainable alternative to traditional livestock farming, insect diets can be tailored to include more than just everyday household waste, expanding the potential to recycle most organic materials legally and safely into a valuable protein source.